 According to Corsetti, healthcare has the highest growth rate of 7.5% per year, the biggest of what IDC identifies as the top 10 vertical markets.
 However, budgets in healthcare are extremely limited compared to the other high-growth verticals, particularly the financial and manufacturing sectors.

 IDC's presentations to SNW attendees Monday were overtly vendor directed, with the stated objective of several talks being a "how to" for vendors to take advantage of market opportunities.
-In particular, a lecture
+In particular, a lecture delivered by IDC's Raymond Boggs and Doug Chandler detailed the "goldmine" of the small and midsized business (SMB) market.

 "This is where the money is," Boggs enthused during his portion of the talk, before outlining the "extraction model" [Ed note: nice lingo] best suited to approaching SMBs.